 Big profits are on the side of marketing flag grass and claiming it is true cereal grass harvested at the jointing stage.
 Even if the stems these growers remove represent half their harvest, at 1,000 kilos per acre, flag grass growers can still achieve more than 500 kilos per acre yield.
 That’s about three times more per acre than Pines’ yield for true cereal grass at the jointing stage.

 Having quality prebiotic fiber in food with expansive fiber alleviates the degradation of the mucus layer in the gut.
 Without it, deprived gut microbiota can cause aggressive colitis by an enteric pathogen.
-Juices, juice powders other low-fiber ingredients do not contain enough prebiotic fiber to function as a prebiotic foods.
+Juices, juice powders, and other low-fiber ingredients do not contain enough prebiotic fiber to function as a prebiotic food.